- Who is eligible for Kentucky Medicaid?

 - Dental and vision services (limited coverage was already provided under Kentucky Medicaid), over the counter medications, and partial reimbursement for gym memberships would have been available via a new system called My Rewards Account.
 Although the Kentucky HEALTH waiver demonstration was scheduled to take effect in July 2018, Kentucky residents were able to start earning points in their My Rewards Accounts as of April 1, 2018.
 To earn credit in a My Rewards Account (which could then be used for the aforementioned services), Medicaid enrollees would need to complete various actions such as smoking cessation programs, job training, taking the GED, completing a financial literacy course, or a course on managing chronic health conditions.
 Although the stated intent was to lift people out of poverty and reduce spending on Medicaid, the proposal was widely panned by public health experts, and dentists question the wisdom of reducing dental benefits in an area where dental disease is widespread.

 - A “community engagement” requirement (i.e., a work requirement) applicable to non-disabled Medicaid enrollees aged 19-64, although some populations would have been exempt.
 Each month, enrollees would have had to complete 80 hours of “community engagement activities,” (a job, job training, education, or community service).
-Bevin’s administration projected that about 350,000 Medicaid enrollees would have been subject to the community engagement requirement.
+Bevin’s administration projected that about 350,000 Medicaid enrollees would have been subject to the community engagement requirement; various populations would have been exempt.

 - Bevin’s administration projected that Medicaid enrollment in the state would have dropped by about 90,000 to 100,000 people as a result of the Kentucky HEALTH program (due in part to the community engagement requirement, but also the new premiums for some enrollees, and the various hoops that enrollees would have had to jump through in order to maintain coverage).
 Consumer advocates worried that some (many?) of the people who ultimately lost coverage as a result of the community engagement requirement would actually have been eligible for Medicaid under the new rules, but would have been stymied by the reporting requirements and other aspects of proving their eligibility.